docutils/docutils/sandbox/docpy-writer/README.txt

   sizeof(type_or_object) : funcdesc
       Returns the size in bytes of a ctypes type or instance memory buffer.
 Does the same as the C sizeof() function.

+Note: the classifier must be preceeded by blank colon blank (`` : ``) and no blank line before the descriptional text.

 Environments (sorted by parameters)::